cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 ### Functional and user testing
-*We want to test:
+**We perform the following tests:**
-- The creation of a new user account in which the user will input their name, email and password - to make sure this information is both updated to the sql database and actually creates an account for the user to login to.
+- Create a new user account in which the user will input their name, email and password
+- Make sure that this information is both updated to the sql database and actually creates an account for the user to login to.
-- We want to test our data and ensure we can get information associated with a specific user through their user ID/ name - one way would be to have a Test case ID to ensure all users have a unique ID to represent them
+- Ensure that we can get the information associated with a specific user through their user ID/name
-- We want to test the searching facility to make sure ingredients are found in the correct order.
+- Make sure that ingredients are found in the correct order when using the search tool
-- We also expect to test the ability of our system to retrieve and display items with a specific ingredient defined by the user.
+- Test the ability of our system to retrieve and display items with a specific ingredient defined by the user.
-- We want to test the wishlist feature to make sure all items on the wish-list are displayed qon the wishlist page, with a dictionary containing product information.
-This test would also need to show that the items a user saves in their wishlist basket is also updated to a SQL database so that the user is able to retrieve their saved wishlist items at a later date.*
+- Make sure that items on the wishlist are displayed on the wishlist page as a dictionary containing product information.
+This test demonstrates that the items a user saves in their wishlist basket are also updated to the `Wish_List` SQL database, so that the user is able to retrieve their saved wishlist items at a later date.
+- Make sure that wishlist items can actually be retrieved from the `Wish_List` SQL database.

 ### System limitations
-Because the OBF database on which we relied was not perfectly clean, and its data entry having not always beeen done in a consistent manner, it is still a bit difficult go retrieve clean search results.
+Because the OBF database on which we relied was not perfectly clean, and its data entry having not always been done in a consistent manner, it is still a bit difficult go retrieve clean search results from it.
 For example, the `ìngredients_text` column of the original OBF CSV table contained ingredients which were not always separated by commas, and sometimes contained a lot of other completely irrelevant information such as usage instructions or company addresses for example.
-We tried to clean up the data, but there was a lot of it, it is still not completely done.
+We tried to clean up the data, but there was a lot of it, so it is still not completely done.

-Also at this stage we are still relying on the user installing our databases on their system, which is not realistic in the real world.
-Therefore, one of the first things that we would improve being given more time would be to host these DB on a remote server so that Cosmo would be made available from anywhere on the Internet and behave as a normal web application.
+Also, at this stage we are still relying on the user installing our databases on their system, which is not realistic in the real world.
+Therefore, one of the first things that we would improve, being given more time, would be to host these DB on a remote server, so that Cosmo would be made available from anywhere on the Internet and behave as a normal web application.

 Besides, some functionalities that we had initially planned to implement in the Cosmo app are still not in the first version of the finished working product, but we would like to add them as soon as possible.
-For example, we need a function to search products in reverse order (button `Filter`toggled on `from last on the `Search` page).
+For example, we need a function to search products in reverse order (button `Filter`toggled on `from last` on the `Search` page).

-Finally, there are features that we would like to add later but that we could implement during this nanodegree.
+Finally, there are features that we would like to add later, but that we could not implement during this nanodegree.
 For example, we would like Cosmo to act as a one-stop shop by giving links to online shops selling a product.
-We would also enable users to avoid or favour products made or sold in a particular country, or search only for vegan products for example.
-All of this information does exist in the OBF DB but we have not taken advantage of it yet.
+We would also like to enable users to avoid or favour products made or sold in a particular country, or search only for vegan products for example.
+All of this information does exist in the OBF DB, but we have not taken advantage of it yet.
 Another interesting but more complex option could be to find products having the closest composition to another one, which would require calculating similarity scores between products (NLP cosine similarity?).

 ## CONCLUSION

-Creating a web app such as Cosmo as a team proved a very enriching, teaching and rewarding project, although challenging on a technical and interpersonal/organisational level at times.
-Our product is still a prototype and could certainly be improved, but it fulfils our basic requirements, and other features could now be incrementally added to it.
+Creating a web app such as Cosmo as a team proved a very enriching, teaching and rewarding project, although sometimes challenging, both on a technical and interpersonal/organisational level.
+Our product is still a prototype, and could certainly be improved, but it fulfils our basic requirements, and other features could now be incrementally added to it.